-Grandparents will have the opportunity to meet our Head of School and Associate Head of School and enjoy light fare and beverages with other Aidan Grandparents.
+Grandparents will have the opportunity to meet our administrative leadership team and enjoy light fare and beverages with other Aidan Grandparents.
 Following the reception, the group will walk over to Aidan to enjoy the Evening of the Arts.

 The annual Evening of the Arts is held in conjunction with Special Persons’ Day.
 Throughout the school year, selected works of each student are saved and later mounted in the halls of the school for display.
 Volunteers are needed for matting and hanging artwork.